ianjure/fancytest/README.md

 ## What is Fancytest?
-Fancytest offers a [decorator](https://www.geeksforgeeks.org/decorators-in-python/) that will test function call instances in your program.
-It will show a simple status of the failed and successful instances.
+Fancytest provides a [decorator](https://www.geeksforgeeks.org/decorators-in-python/) to test function call instances in your program.
+It will provide the simple status of both failed and successful instances.

 ## How to use Fancytest?
 ```